-While modeling the full richness of merchandise versus services trade is beyond the scope of this paper, we derive some conclusions implied by their difference.
-To do so, we vary π_4 , which measures the intensity in the transmission of disease between households in different countries due to the consumption of foreign goods.
-In particular, varying π_4 to higher levels can be considered as shifting focus towards countries engaged in more contact-intensive trade such as services versus merchandise, or within services, tourism versus technology services.
+While modeling the full richness of merchandise versus services trade is beyond the scope of this paper, we can offer some insights by varying π_4 , which measures the intensity in the transmission of disease between households in different countries due to the consumption of foreign goods.
+Increasing π_4 can be considered as shifting focus towards more contact-intensive trade such as services versus merchandise, or within services, tourism versus technology services.

-This is done in Figures 10 and 11, where we vary π_4 and report the equilibrium outcomes with coordinated and non-cooperative governments, respectively.
-We consider the benchmark case, the case in which π_4 is five times higher, and the case in which π_4 is ten times higher.
-A higher π_4 means that the pandemic is transmitted faster across countries for a given level of international trade.
-International transmission in the benchmark case has been calibrated to be approximately 1/100 as strong as domestic transmission.
+In our simulations (reported in Figures B.3 and B.4 in the online appendix), we have varied π_4 from the benchmark case to a scenario in which π_4 is five times higher, and then to one in which π_4 is ten times higher.
+A higher π_4 implies that the pandemic is transmitted faster across countries for a given level of international trade.
+International transmission in the benchmark case has been calibrated to be approximately 100 times weaker than domestic transmission.
 So, when we raise the π_4 by a factor of 10, international transmission is about 1/10 as strong as the domestic transmission.

-In both the coordinated planning equilibrium and the Nash equilibrium, the faster transmission means that the infection peaks in the two countries are temporally closer.
+In both the coordinated planning equilibrium and the Nash equilibrium, faster transmission means that the infection peaks in the two countries are temporally closer.
 If we raise the international transmission coefficient ten fold, the two infection peaks in the absence of government policies are 12 weeks apart instead of 27.
-Table 7 reports these statistics in the same format as the table for the benchmark specification.
 As π_4 is varied, the results remain qualitatively similar.
 In the coordinated planning equilibrium, each government imposes domestic containment taxes during the peak of its local infection.
-It also raises its import tariffs during the peak of its local infection, and lowers its import tariffs during the peak of the other country's local infection.
-As we discussed above, these coordinated tariff policies allow the country that is experiencing the pandemic at the moment to benefit from stronger terms of trade and therefore achieve higher welfare, acting as a risk-sharing scheme.
-And, in Nash equilibrium, each government imposes domestic containment taxes during the peak of its local infection.
-Its import tariff is unconditionally high, except during the peak of its local infection.
-This pattern is also qualitatively consistent with our finding in the benchmark specification.
+It also raises its import tariffs during the peak of its local infection, and lowers its import tariffs during the peak of the other country's local infection to provide intertemporal risk-sharing.
+And, just as in the baseline case, in Nash equilibrium, this latter pattern is reversed, leading to an unfavorable intertemporal modulation of the terms of trade

-Table 8 compares the welfare differences of these cases.
-We are interested in whether a stronger international transmission limits the scope of international coordination by governments.
+When comparing the welfare effects of increasing π_4 , we are interested in whether a stronger international transmission limits the scope of international coordination by governments.
 To measure this scope, we compare the difference between the welfare obtained under coordinated and Nash policies.
-We find that the welfare gain in terms of health under coordinated policies relative to Nash policies is 0.90 for country A and 1.34 for country B in the baseline case.
-When we raise the international transmission coefficient ten-fold, this welfare gain goes down to 0.76 for country A and to 0.88 for country B. To understand this difference, we note that, given the pandemic starts in country A, a stronger international transmission is always a bad news for country B, as it allows less time for country B to flatten the curve.
-As a result, country B suffers higher death and there is less its government can do, even under coordinated policies.
-Conversely, to the extent that the pandemic also spreads back from country A to country B, a stronger international transmission is also bad news for country A.
+Iin the baseline case, the welfare gain in terms of health under coordinated policies relative to Nash policies is 0.90 for country A and 1.34 for country B. When we raise the international transmission coefficient ten-fold, this welfare gain goes down to 0.76 for country A and to 0.88 for country B. To understand this difference, note that, since the pandemic starts in country A, a stronger international transmission is always bad news for country B, as it allows less time for country B to flatten the curve.
+As a result, country B suffers more deaths and there is less its government can do, even under coordinated policies.
+Conversely, since the pandemic also spreads back from country B to country B, a higher international transmission intensity is also bad news for country B. These results suggest, quite expectedly, that more contact-intensive trade leads to a faster spread of the pandemic, but also, less obviously, that the misalignment of terms of trade brought about by non-cooperation continues to be a central problem in the international spread of the the pandemic.

-6.3 Policy with Varying Degrees of Healthcare Congestion
+5.3 Varying Degrees of Healthcare Congestion